ydb-platform/ydb/ydb/docs/en/core/development/manage-releases.md

 Release testing is iterative.
 Each iteration starts by assigning a tag to a commit on the release branch, specifying a minor version to be tested.
 For example, the minor version tag `23.3.5` marks a 5th testing iteration for the major release `23.3`.

-A tag can be considered as either 'candidate' or 'stable'.
-Initially, a first tag is assigned to the release branch right after its creation, and this tag is considered as 'candidate'.
+A tag can be considered to be either "candidate" or "stable".
+Initially, the first tag is created in the release branch right after its creation.
+This tag is considered as "candidate".

 During a testing iteration, code from release branches undergo the extensive testing including deployment on the UAT/prestable and production environments of the principal users.
 To perform such testing, YDB code from a GitHub release tag is imported into the corporate context of a principal user, following its policies and standards.
 Then it's built, deployed to the necessary environments, and tested.